-Exhibit Number Description 1.1 Form of Underwriting Agreement.
-3.1 Form of Amended and Restated Certificate of Incorporation of nCino, Inc., to be in effect on the completion of the offering.
-3.2 Form of Amended and Restated Bylaws of nCino, Inc., to be in effect on the completion of the offering.
-4.1 Form of Common Stock Certificate.
-4.2 First Amended and Restated Investors' Rights Agreement, dated February 12, 2015, as amended, among nCino, Inc. and certain holders of its capital stock.
-5.1 Opinion of Sidley Austin LLP.
-10.1+ nCino, Inc. 2014 Omnibus Stock Ownership and Long Term Incentive Plan and related form agreements 10.2+ nCino, Inc. 2019 Equity Incentive Plan and related form agreements 10.3 Reseller Agreement by and between Salesforce and the Company, dated December 22, 2011, as amended.
+Exhibit Number Description 1.1# Form of Underwriting Agreement.
+3.1# Form of Amended and Restated Certificate of Incorporation of nCino, Inc., to be in effect on the completion of the offering.
+3.2# Form of Amended and Restated Bylaws of nCino, Inc., to be in effect on the completion of the offering.
+4.1# Form of Common Stock Certificate.
+4.2# First Amended and Restated Investors' Rights Agreement, dated February 12, 2015, among nCino, Inc. and certain holders of its capital stock.
+4.3# First Amendment to First Amended and Restated Investors' Rights Agreement, dated May 25, 2016, among nCino, Inc. and certain holders of its capital stock.
+4.4# Second Amendment to First Amended and Restated Investors' Rights Agreement, dated November 23, 2016, among nCino, Inc. and certain holders of its capital stock.
+4.5# Third Amendment to First Amended and Restated Investors' Rights Agreement, dated July 31, 2017, among nCino, Inc. and certain holders of its capital stock.
+4.6# Fourth Amendment to First Amended and Restated Investors' Rights Agreement, dated January 16, 2018, among nCino, Inc. and certain holders of its capital stock.
+4.7# Fifth Amendment to First Amended and Restated Investors' Rights Agreement, dated July 12, 2018, among nCino, Inc. and certain holders of its capital stock.
+4.8# Sixth Amendment to First Amended and Restated Investors' Rights Agreement, dated September 16, 2019, among nCino, Inc. and certain holders of its capital stock.
+4.9# Seventh Amendment to First Amended and Restated Investors' Rights Agreement, dated September 30, 2019, among nCino, Inc. and certain holders of its capital stock.
+5.1# Opinion of Sidley Austin LLP.
+10.1+# nCino, Inc. 2014 Omnibus Stock Ownership and Long Term Incentive Plan and related form agreements.
+10.2+# nCino, Inc. 2019 Amended and Restated Equity Incentive Plan and related form agreements.
+10.3+# nCino, Inc. Employee Stock Purchase Plan.
+10.4+# Amended and Restated Employment Agreement with Pierre Naudé.
+10.5+# Amended and Restated Employment Agreement with David Rudow.
+10.6+# Amended and Restated Employment Agreement with Joshua Glover.
+10.7++# Partner Application Distribution Agreement by and between Salesforce and the Company, dated June 19, 2020.
+10.8+# Form of Indemnification Agreement entered into by and between nCino, Inc. and its directors and executive officers.
 23.1 Consent of Ernst & Young LLP, independent registered public accounting firm.
-23.2 Consent of Sidley Austin LLP (included in Exhibit 5.1).
-24.1 Power of Attorney (included on the signature page to this Registration Statement).
+23.2# Consent of Sidley Austin LLP (included in Exhibit 5.1).
+24.1# Power of Attorney (included on the signature page to this Registration Statement).